We specialise in Lean and Continuous Improvement in the Higher Education sector.

 Susan joined the University in 2005, working in Student Experience as part of the Admissions Team.
 After a successful secondment taking part in a University-wide project, Susan joined the team.

 Susan joined Continuous Improvement in 2014.
 She facilitates improvement sessions using a variety of Lean tools and techniques.
 Susan also provides administrative support to improvement projects.

-Susan joined the University in 2007 in Human Resources, where she handled recruitment and contract administration for the Faculty of Engineering.
+Susan joined the University in 2007, working in Human Resources.
+In this role she handled recruitment and contract administration for the Faculty of Engineering.
 She also provided lead administrative support for Regrading Panels and Contribution Pay.
 Susan holds a BA in Applied Business and Management.
 Susan is currently an active member of the Strathclyde Sport Advisory Board within the University.